jake-billings/edu-c-demo/README.md

 This code was written specifically to as a summer test in order to get into CSCI2312 at University of Colorado Denver in the Fall 2017 Semester.

-It's not an ideal project to professional software development skills.

 ![Screenshot](imgs/screenshot.png)

 ### Other Projects ###